Barber Page Video Thumbnail.PNG

 • And so much more!

-We currently offer two barber tracks, a Barbering OSA and a Cosmetology AAS Degree - Barbering Concentration.
+We currently offer three barber tracks, a Barbering OSA, a Level 1 Certificate, and a Cosmetology AAS Degree in Barbering.

 Career Outlook: